gxi-rs/gxi/README.md

 This project implements a component system of GUI widgets and nodes.
-Using rust [proc-macros](https://doc.rust-lang.org/reference/procedural-macros.html) compiles the component tree to optimized logical n-binary tree flow which `prevents` the use of any [virtual dom](https://reactjs.org/docs/faq-internals.html) or [diffin algorithms](https://reactjs.org/docs/reconciliation.html).
+Using rust [proc-macros](https://doc.rust-lang.org/reference/procedural-macros.html) compiles the component tree to optimized logical n-binary tree flow which `prevents` the use of any [virtual dom](https://reactjs.org/docs/faq-internals.html) or [diffing algorithms](https://reactjs.org/docs/reconciliation.html).
 Making the component system `zero cost`.
 Hence the components are
 `highly optimized`, `performant`, and `customized` to meet the needs of each project while maintaining the standard features of frameworks like `React`.
 Built-in `async support` allows for quick and performant abstractions to rust futures.